nmslib/nmslib/manual/build.md

 # Building on Windows
 ## Building from sources

 Building on Windows requires [Visual Studio 2015 Express for Desktop](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx).
 Although it is generally possible and [AppVeyor (see config file for details)](/.appveyor.yml) does create binary Windows versions of NMSLIB, it is often difficult due to subtle differences in the building environment.
-An easier solution is to build using **VCPKG** (see below).
+An easier solution is to build using **vcpkg** (see below).

 AppVeyor builds only Python bindings.
 To create other binaries, one needs [CMake for Windows](https://cmake.org/download/).
 First, generate Visual Studio solution file for 64 bit architecture using CMake **GUI**.
 You have to specify both the platform and the version of Visual Studio.
 Then, the generated solution can be built using Visual Studio (but, again, it is a bit tricky).

+# Additional Building Details
-## Installing and building via VCPKG
+## Installing and building via vcpkg (Windows & Linux/MAC)
-You can download and install nmslib using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager:
+You can download and install nmslib using the [vcpkg](https://github.com/Microsoft/vcpkg) dependency manager on both Windows and Mac/Linux.
+On an Unix-like system do the following:
 ```
 git clone https://github.com/Microsoft/vcpkg.git
 cd vcpkg